Rishith-S/face-anonymizer/README.md

 - No images are uploaded to external servers
 - Temporary processing only - no data is stored

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments